 If you have a food allergy, you'll need to avoid the offending food.
 An allergic reaction can quickly put your immune system into a state of emergency, affecting numerous organs in your body.
-For certain people, even a tiny amount of the food may cause symptoms such as digestive problems, hives, facial swelling or trouble breathing.
+For certain people, even a tiny amount of the food may cause signs and symptoms such as digestive problems, hives, facial swelling or trouble breathing.

 - Guidelines for the diagnosis and management of food allergy in the United States: Summary for patients, families and caregivers.
-National Institute of Allergy and Infectious Diseases. http://www.niaid.nih.gov/topics/foodallergy/clinical/Pages/default.aspx.
-Accessed Aug.
-1, 2014.
+National Institute of Allergy and Infectious Diseases. https://www.niaid.nih.gov/diseases-conditions/guidelines-clinicians-and-patients-food-allergy.
+Accessed Feb.
+1, 2020.

 - Food allergy.
 American College of Allergy, Asthma and Immunology. https://acaai.org/allergies/types/food-allergy.
 Accessed Feb.
 1, 2020.